-Graduate Division n Requirements Residency Six or more academic quarters in which the student completes 4 units or more of course work.
+Graduate Divisio Graduate Division Requirements Residency Six or more academic quarters in which the student completes 4 units or more of course work.
 All courses (including lower division courses and courses outside the department) count toward residency.
 Three consecutive quarters of residency must be completed in regular session (excluding summer session) before Advancement to Candidacy.
 Only the Graduate Council may grant exceptions to this rule.

 Form A Conflict of Interest Form is required to establish a doctoral dissertation committee with the Graduate Division.
 The ECE Graduate Student Office handles this paperwork, but the student's signature is required on the form.
 Further questions regarding this form may be addressed by going to the Graduate Division website's Current Student section (www.graddiv.ucsb.edu/academic/committees).
 GPA 3.0 (B) or more on all courses taken Fee Student must be registered during the quarter in which the degree is awarded or be on filing fee leave and pay a filing fee (see Section B.7)

 ECE Requirements Foreign language There is no foreign language requirement in ECE for the Doctor of Philosophy degree.
 Course load Enrolled for a minimum of 12 units per quarter.
 All courses (including lower division courses and courses outside the department) count toward this requirement.
 How many courses to take in order to meet this requirement depends on a variety of factors, including the extent to which one must work for financial support, fluency in English, the quality of preparation, and the relative difficulty of the courses selected.
 In addition to formal course work, the following courses may be advisable to meet this requirement: Project and research courses (ECE 596).
-TAs may register for ECE 502.
+TAs may register for ECE 502 if assigned an ECE TAship.
 Students studying for the Ph.D.
 Screening Exam may register for ECE 597.
 Students doing dissertation research and writing may register for ECE 599.
 Courses numbered 595 only carry one unit applicable to this requirement.
-For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
-For courses to court toward this requirement, a grade of B or better must be attained.
+For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later or for those with an emphasis in Communication and Signal Processing during Fall 2018 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
+For courses to count toward this requirement, a grade of B or better must be attained.
 EMS (English for Multilingual Students) Linguistics courses passed for those students who were placed in such courses as a result of taking the English Language Placement Exam (ELPE).
 See Section I for details.
 Screening Exam Ph.D.
 Screening Exam passed.
 See Section B.3 for detailed screening exam policy information.
 Qualifying Exam Ph.D.
 Qualifying Exam passed and consequent advancement to candidacy.
 See Section B.4 for detailed information about qualifying exam policy and advancement to candidacy.
 Defense Defense of Dissertation Exam (seminar) passed.
 See Section B.5 for detailed information on the dissertation defense exam.
 Dissertation Filing of an approved dissertation.